kpunit020/Material_UI_FAB/README.md

-# material-fab
+# materialfab

 Material FAB replicates the floating action buttons(FAB) using *material design 3* specifications in openHarmony.

 ## Dependencies

-For using material-fab in your app, add the below dependency in entry/package.json
+For using materialfab in your app, add the below dependency in entry/package.json

 ```
 "dependencies": {
-    "@ohos/material-fab": "file:../material-fab"
+    "@ohos/materialfab": "file:../materialfab"
   }
 ```